TCP-Lab/ICT.bib/README.md

 ## Library Structure

-The library (accessible in `/Library`) is divided into two different *sections*:
+The library (accessible in `/Library/`) is divided into two different *sections*:
 - the `Reviews` section collects all reviews about the transportome;
   - the `Cancer` subsection collects all reviews regarding the transportome in cancer;
   - the `Non Cancer` section collects all other reviews;
-- the `Research Articles` section collects all research articles investigating the transportome---or, at least, an entire molecular class of transporters (e.g., all SLCs, all ion channels, _etc._).
+- the `Research Articles` section collects all research articles investigating the transportome--or, at least, an entire molecular class of transporters (e.g., all SLCs, all ion channels, _etc._).

 We manually annotate each article in the library with the following information,